 Handling your workload

 Large corporations may have the resources for specialized departments, but freelancers and small business owners usually don’t.
-Whilst a large workload is definitely good for business, struggling through it and not being able to finish jobs on time is not.
+Whilst a large workload is definitely good for business, struggling through it and not being able to finish projects on time is not.

 As well as the risk of burnout, spending all your time committed to your work will probably affect the quality of what you’re producing.
 Consider your top priorities and focus your time on what you’re best at.
 Literally everything else can be outsourced.